paololersey/angular6-udemy-exercises/practicing-host-listener/README.md

 # MyFirstApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0.
+This project was designed in order to practice: ngClick, @hostListener, *ngFor, *ngIf, ngStyle, ngClass

 ## Development server